02

 Even without tools, attackers can steal data using the LLM's output rendering capabilities.

-Markdown image exfiltration is the simplest and most devastating technique.
+Markdown image exfiltration is one important technique when a client automatically loads remote images.
 The injected instruction tells the model to output something like:

-When the chat interface renders this markdown, the user's browser makes a GET request to the attacker's server - sending the secret as a URL parameter.
-No tool calls needed.
-No clicks required from the user.
-The browser does it automatically when rendering the "image."
+If the chat interface renders this markdown and permits the remote request, the user's browser makes a GET request to the attacker's server - potentially sending the secret as a URL parameter.
+No model tool call is needed, which is why clients should proxy, block, or strictly allowlist remote content.

 This isn't theoretical.
 Rehberger demonstrated it against Google Bard in 2023 - a poisoned Google Doc made Bard exfiltrate conversation history through rendered markdown images.
 He bypassed Google's Content Security Policy by routing through Apps Script on whitelisted Google domains.